Georgia Sex Offender Laws

 Enticing a Child for Indecent Purposes

-Under Georgia’s sex offender laws, an individual commits the offense of enticing a child for indecent purposes by carrying, luring, or soliciting a child below the age of 16 to some location for the purpose of child molestation or lewd/sexual acts.
+Under Georgia’s sex crime laws, an individual commits the offense of enticing a child for indecent purposes by carrying, luring, or soliciting a child below the age of 16 to some location for child molestation or lewd/sexual acts.

-The enticement of child law in Georgia is there to prohibit any indecent activity with a child (under the age of 16) or child molestation, or even be attempted when the individual has the aim of committing a sexual activity.
+The enticement of child law in Georgia prohibits any inappropriate activity with a child (under the age of 16) or child molestation, or even be attempted when the individual has the aim of committing a sexual activity.

-If a sexual activity does happen, the suspect could be charged with child molestation along with enticement.
-The important distinction within the Georgia sex offender laws which takes it from enticement to molestation is the physical act.
+If sexual activity does happen, the suspect could be charged with child molestation along with enticement.
+The vital distinction within the Georgia sex laws, which takes it from allure to molestation, is the physical act.
 Again, being convicted of this crime would land you on the sexual offender registry in the state of Georgia.
 Working immediately against any scurrilous charges is in your best interest.

-As an example, someone who had the goal of luring a young boy or girl with the goal of sexual relations with the child might be convicted of enticement, even if the child went home prior to any abuse actual happening.
-Again, the way the sex offender laws are established in the state of Georgia, it’s nearly as damaging legally to attempt the act as it is to actually commit it.
+As an example, someone who had the goal of luring a young boy or girl with the goal of sexual relations with the child might be convicted of enticement, even if the child went home before any abuse actually happening.
+Again, the way the laws are established in Georgia, it’s near as damaging legally to attempt the act as it is actually to commit it.

 This is the actual text from the law on Enticing a Child for Indecent Purposes in Georgia